 Rest and Recovery Breaks During Transport

 We make every effort to stop for at least 15-20 minutes each time we refuel (about every 250-300 miles) so that the equine(s) being transported can have a break from having to balance, stabilize, or re-adjust positions and just relax, allowing their muscles some time to recuperate, as well as time to eat and drink since some equines refuse to do so while the trailer is moving.
 Whenever possible, we will not leave the trailer unattended for any longer than is necessary for the driver to take a break, get snacks or a meal-to-go, and pay for fuel.
-If the trailer must be left unattended, the doors of the trailer are secured and locked for the safety of the equine(s) on-board.
+If the trailer must be left unattended, the doors and windows of the trailer are left securely closed for the safety of the equine(s) on-board.

 In order to maintain our "legal" status and compliance with USDOT and FMCSA regulations, we can only drive for 10-hours or up to 12-hours if we are delayed due to unforeseen circumstances such as a traffic or weather related issue.
 Layovers are required for any transport that is estimated to be longer than 10-hours total, including breaks for fuel, however if the transport is going to be substantially longer than 8-hours (using GoogleMaps) we reserve the right to layover and continue the transport the following day.
 Even though the map shows the travel time as 8-hours, we always add at least 2-hours to that to account for breaks and unforeseen delays with traffic.